uvatmvf/LearnFSharp/README.md

 # LearnFSharp
-Learning the ropes of F# to understand how to convert F# library to C#.
+Learning the ropes of F# and functional programming.